Jeenilpatel/cs326-final-Pi/Docs/milestone2.md

 4. Condensed the Javascript files into one
 5. Worked on getting the project onto heroku
 6. Created various functions to be used with the database (in milestone 3)
+7. Added popups for login/signup to confirm the user entered their information

 Jeneil Patel:
 1. Worked on the PokedexPage client side JS and CSS